-Taking insulin for type 2 diabetes could expose patients to greater risk of health complicationsFebruary 4th, 2013 in Diabetes /
+Taking insulin for type 2 diabetes could expose patients to greater risk of health complicationsFebruary 4, 2013 in Medicine & Health / Diabetes

 Examining the UK Clinical Practice Research Datalink (CPRD) - data that characterises about 10% of the UK population - a team of researchers from Cardiff University's School of Medicine looked at the risk of death for patients taking insulin compared with other treatments designed to lower blood glucose levels in people with type 2 diabetes.